Rondout, Illinois: History of Rondout and Railroads

 As noted above, the initial north-south and northwest three-way railroad junction was built in 1880 by a predecessor of the CPR, which still operates it.

 In 1889, another railroad line was built that crossed the Milwaukee & St. Paul/CPR northeast-southwest at grade, just south of the first Rondout junction point.
 This new 1889 line was built by the Waukegan and Southwestern Railway, then acquired shortly thereafter by the Elgin, Joliet & Eastern Railway, which was in turn acquired in 2009 by the Canadian National Railway (CNR).
-The crossing and the freight interchange connecting the CNR newer line to what is now the CPR still exist as of 2017.
+The crossing and the freight interchange connecting the CNR a newer line to what is now the CPR still exist as of 2017.
 This new 1889 crossing necessitated the construction of an interlocking tower southeast of the expanded junction.

 Then, in 1902, the Chicago & Milwaukee Electric Railway's branch to Mundelein was built, parallel to Rockland Road and passing over the EJ&E and Milwaukee Road above grade, almost directly above the existing Rondout junction.
 In 1916, Samuel Insull purchased and reorganized the Chicago & Milwaukee as the Chicago, North Shore and Milwaukee, often called the North Shore Line.
 The North Shore Line's freight interchange with the Milwaukee Road, and its above-grade Rondout Station passenger platforms and shelters, survived until the entire North Shore Line went out of business in January, 1963.

 In the first decade of the 20th century, Rondout junction's original grade-level interlocking tower was replaced by a brick structure.
 By 2013, it was one of the few remaining railroad interlocking towers in Illinois.
 In early 2015, it was closed with control transferred to the CP dispatching center in St. Paul, MN.
 The structure remains in use as an office for Metra maintenance staff.

 On June 12, 1924, Rondout was the site of the largest train robbery in United States history.
 Several outlaws, including the "Newton Gang" and a corrupt postal inspector, targeted Milwaukee Road's Fast Mail train and successfully carried out a robbery of more than $2 million of cash, jewelry and securities.
 All of the conspirators were caught and prosecuted shortly afterwards, all but $100,000 of the stolen goods were recovered, and a historical marker was built to commemorate the event.

 As of 2017 commuter trains still pass through Rondout on the Milwaukee District North Line, and they formerly stopped there at the main Rondout Station located on Rockland Road, just south of the junction's split between the Libertyville/Fox Lake, Illinois, branch and the Chicago-Milwaukee main line at the diamond with the EJ&E. The station house was removed on January 1, 1979, but Regional Transportation Authority/Metra commuter trains continued stopping at Rondout station until November 22, 1984.
 The station platforms and signage remained for a time.
 Most of the platform was demolished in 1997, and access to the remaining platform was officially restricted on January 1, 2002.